Frequently Asked Questions

 Dr. Malak will gladly support you in finding a clinician that suits your needs better.
 She will attempt to get you aligned with her or another therapist in the first couple sessions, although you may feel this way later on in treatment.
 You are welcome to find another therapist on your own, as well, and there is benefit to addressing this with her or with whichever therapist you are seeing now.
 Therapy is for you and not for your therapist, and noting your concerns with a therapist can be incredibly supportive in addressing conflict in other areas of life.
 Sharing such feelings is highly encouraged!

-Individual therapy tends to take 15-20 sessions to notice improve, although this varies greatly depending on your needs and symptom severity.
+Individual therapy tends to take 15-20 sessions to notice improvement, although this varies greatly depending on your needs and symptom severity.
 Couples tends to take about 20-30 sessions for noticeable changes, although this also varies.
 Please give group therapy at least 3-4 sessions before deciding to terminate as many people are uncomfortable in the first few sessions, especially for those with social anxiety.
 If you still feel like it is not helping, please communicate this so your treatment plan can be adjusted.

 How do I get a hold of Dr. Malak?

 Emailing her at [email protected] is the easiest way to communicate with her given she is oftentimes with patients during her open hours.
-You can also text or call her at 480-331-1322.
+You can also text or call her at 480.331.1322.
 She will attempt to respond as soon as possible.
 She adamantly delineates between her work time and private time, so please do not take it personally if she does not respond outside of her business hours.
 She encourages patients to create such balance in their own lives, and she does this for her own mental health and to role model boundaries.

 When are your office hours?